jphilbert/Resume/README.md

 - Plural forms aren't use since it complicated things
 - Capitalization and white spaces are used simply for readability

+> [!NOTE]
+> mermaid ER diagrams currently don't support white spaces in column names so they have been removed or replaced with underscore below

 ## Education
 ```mermaid